 - (a) 50%, 75% or 100% Joint and Survivor with bounce back feature (option is canceled if member is predeceased by beneficiary).

-- (b) 15 year Certain and Life
+- (b) 15-Year Certain and Life

 - (c) Guaranteed Refund.

-Benefit increases Under current law, the annual post-retirement increase on January 1 is 1.0 percent for January 2019 through January 2023.
+Under current law, the annual post-retirement increase on January 1 is 1.0 percent for January, 2019 through January, 2023.
 Beginning January 1, 2024, this amount will increase in 0.1% step increments until the COLA reaches 1.5%.
 A benefit recipient who has been receiving a benefit for at least 12 full months as of the June 30 preceding the increase date will receive a full increase.
-Members receiving benefits for at least one full month but less than 12 full months as of the June 30 preceding the increase.
+Members receiving benefits for at least one full month but less than 12 full months as of the June 30 preceding the increase date will receive a prorated increase.

 Beginning July 1, 2024, eligibility for receipt of first COLA will be changed to Normal Retirement Age.
 Members who retire under rule of 90 or are least age 62 with 30 years of service are exempt from this delay in COLA.

+Disability

+Age/service requirement

-Disability Age/service requirement Total and permanent disability before Normal Retirement Age with three years of Allowable Service.
-Amount Normal Retirement Benefit based on Allowable Service and Average Salary at disability without reduction for commencement before Normal Retirement Age unless an optional annuity plan is selected.
-Payments stop at Normal Retirement Age or the five year anniversary of the effective date of the disability benefit, whichever is later.
+Total and permanent disability before Normal Retirement Age with three years of Allowable Service.

+Normal Retirement Benefit based on Allowable Service and Average Salary at disability without reduction for commencement before Normal Retirement Age unless an optional annuity plan is selected.

+Payments stop at Normal Retirement Age or the five-year anniversary of the effective date of the disability benefit, whichever is later.
 Payments stop earlier if disability ceases or death occurs.
 Benefits may be reduced on resumption of partial employment.

+Form of payment

+Retirement after disability

+Age/service requirement

-Form of payment Same as for retirement.
-Benefit increases Same as for retirement.
-Retirement after disability Age/service requirement Normal Retirement Age or the five year anniversary of the effective date of the disability benefit, whichever is later.
-Amount Any optional annuity continues.
+Normal Retirement Age or the five-year anniversary of the effective date of the disability benefit, whichever is later.

+Any optional annuity continues.
 Otherwise, the larger of the disability benefit paid before Normal Retirement Age or the normal retirement benefit available at Normal Retirement Age, or an actuarially equivalent optional annuity.
-Benefit increases Same as for retirement.